 ?Pro Tips: In Taiwan, you may not eat, drink or chew gum inside the MRT.
 You will be fined 1,500 NT and up.
 You might think sipping a bottle of water would not be a big deal.
 But everyone in the train will stare at you the moment you reach for that bottle.
 Save yourself from embarrassment.

 This is a newly constructed public transport system in Kaohsiung.
 The Light Rail connects the major tourist attractions in one line, from Sizihwan to Pier 2 Art District to Love Pier to Dream Mall.
 It is super convenient for visitors to Kaohsiung!

 If you prefer to pay cash, there is a vending machine on the platform.
-I’d recommend getting the transportation card so that you don’t have to struggle with the machine each time and take advantage of promotion mentioned above.
+I’d recommend getting the transportation card so that you don’t have to struggle with the machine each time.
 You don’t want to miss the tram in front of your eyes!

 This is probably the least recommended transportation in Kaohsiung.
 Because locals don’t rely on the public bus, Kaohsiung’s bus system is not very advanced.
 (Or is it a “chicken vs. egg” type dilemma?)
 Nevertheless, the bus is less frequent, and the routing is not very efficient.

 On the other hand, bus routes cover the areas MRT lines do not.
 If you are solely relying on public transportations, you inevitably may have to take a bus at one point.

 ?Pro Tips: Given the long wait time, it is wise to check the bus schedule before heading out to the bus stop.
 Half an hour is sufficient to bake in the Kaohsiung sun!

 Taxi in Taiwan is affordable.
 Although Kaohsiung is sprawling, most of the popular attractions you will visit are not far from each other.
 Especially if traveling in a group, it may make more economic sense to grab a taxi than using other means.